 There are standard protocols for screening donors.
 A detailed medical history will be taken to include any past or current history of physical or mental illness.
 Details of previous pregnancies will be required, particularly in relation to any difficulties in conceiving or carrying a child.
 It is very important that we know if there have been any abnormal babies born in the donor's family or to the donor- abnormalities which may pass to another generation through the eggs.
 In addition to these details donors will be specifically tested for the following:

 - Cystic fibrosis carrier gene

-It will take about 6 weeks to complete the screening tests and obtain the results, during which time the donor will also have counselling.
+It will take about 6 weeks to complete the screening tests and obtain the results, during which time the donor will also have implications counselling.
 This should require no more than two visits to the Centre, each about one hour.

 What screening tests are required for the recipient?

 A woman referred for egg donation will normally have undergone some assessment under their referring gynaecologist or GP.
 It is important, however, for us to confirm the following facts.
 This may involve further tests being carried out: